 What is spiritual direction?

-Spiritual directors are people who are specially trained in the art of spiritual listening in order to serve those who come to them for one-on-one conversation.
+Spiritual directors are specially trained in the art of spiritual listening in order to serve those who come to them for one-on-one conversation, usually once a month for about one hour.
 In our culture, the term “spiritual direction” can be misleading.
 Spiritual directors do not tell others what to do or “direct” their lives, but rather provide a safe, confidential space in which to explore spiritual issues (examples below).
-The real director in spiritual direction is the Holy Spirit.
+The real director in spiritual direction is the Holy Spirit (or Spirit however you perceive the Divine).
 Because of this, many people today prefer the terms “spiritual companioning,” “soul friendship,” or “spiritual mentoring.”

 Here is one definition of spiritual direction, from the website of Spiritual Directors International: